 Make your scaling object something that takes up a large part of the screen.
 If your scaling object is too small on the screen, this will make it difficult to calibrate the rulers.

 Only MOV and MP4 files can be uploaded into Pivot Interactives.
 Also, video files must be encoded with the H.264 codec.
 Video from Apple iPhones and Android phone can be directly uploaded into Pivot Interactives.
 If you are not sure, just upload the video to see if it works.
-If the video does not display after being uploaded, skip to Step 5 to convert your video.
+If the video does not display after being uploaded, try converting it to MP4.